GrantGremillion/AzureADTestLab/README.md

 </p>
 <br />

-<h2>Final Configurations + Testing: Reseting User Passwords</h2>
+<h2>Final Configurations + Testing: Resetting User Passwords</h2>

 ![image](https://github.com/user-attachments/assets/79656941-fb05-49b9-9459-967544575493)

 <p>
-The user's password can also be reset if they forget it by right clicking the user and selecting reset password.
+The user's password can also be reset if they forget it by right-clicking the user and selecting reset password.
 Try changing the user's password and re-logging back in with the new password now.
 </p>
 <br />

 <h2>Final Configurations + Testing: Enabling/Disabling User Accounts</h2>

 <p>
 Another feature of admins is the ability to enable and disable user accounts.
-This can be done by simply right clicking the user and selecting enable/disable account.
+This can be done by simply right-clicking the user and selecting enable/disable account.
 This feature is usually used in a case where someone retires from the company or is fired.
 Now, try to login to the non-admin user account after disabling the account.
 You should see a message that says the account is disabled:
 </p>
 <br />